saiashirwad/safemods/README.md

 `run` previews by default. `--verify` adds the diagnostic diff and policy results. `--apply` writes after a passing verification.

-`scan` runs only the query half and reports matches per file. `--fail-on-match` exits non-zero if anything matched, which turns a recipe into a lint you can run in CI.
+`scan` runs the recipe through planning, then reports its recorded matches per file without verifying or writing. `--fail-on-match` exits non-zero if anything matched, which turns a recipe into a check you can run in CI.

 `tool` prints the recipe as a JSON-schema tool definition for an agent host.